 There are some free tourist attractions in London worth mentioning too.
 Of course while it is free to see many of the famous sights such as Buckingham Palace, Westminster Abbey, the Tower of London and the Houses of Parliament from the outside there are fees payable if you want to take a look around inside.

-If you are planning to visit these attractions and are adding them into your London itinerary it may be cost effective to consider buying the London Pass.
+If you are planning to visit these attractions and are adding them to your London itinerary it may be cost-effective to consider buying the London Pass.

 Click here to read more about the London Pass and find out if it is worth purchasing for your visit.

 Big Ben is actually the name of the bell which is located in the Elizabeth Tower at the north end of the Palace of Westminster.
 The tower with its four-faced clock is probably the most iconic symbol of London.